teracyhq/blog/source/_posts/2016-01-13-how-to-use-pixelate-javascript-library.markdown

 ```
 ###Summary

-In this post, I've guide you step by step to use Pixelate as diffrent JavaScrip libaries.
+In this post, I've guide you step by step to use PJL as different JavaScrip libaries.
 I think you can own this library.
 It's very easy and convenient for any developer.
 If you need any Pixelate consultant or Pixelate development, don’t hesitate to contact us at: hq@teracy.com and we’re very eager to work with you about Pixelate JavaScript Library.
 Detail Pixelate JavaScript Library: https://github.com/teracyhq/pixelate

-Happy Pixelate Developing!
+Happy PJL Developing!